-Autorola has a subsidiary in Turkey, which has a problematic view on human rights.
-It is our belief that by doing business with Turkey we influence the business community with human rights values and hereby provide our small contribution to improve human rights in Turkey
+Autorola is present with a subsidiary in Turkey which has a problematic view on human rights.
+It is our believe that by doing business with Turkey we influence the business community with human rights values and hereby provide our small contribution to improve human rights in Turkey.